 Adam Glas, Gardener Supervisor, joined the staff in 2012.
 Before that, he worked as Nursery Manager at Terrain (at Styer’s) Nursery in Glen Mills.
 He was accepted into the Longwood Gardens Professional Gardener (PG) Training Program, completing that program in 2006.
 He currently serves as president for the PG Alumni Association and vice president of the board of managers at Chenoa Manor.
 He studied Horticulture and Landscape Design at University of Wisconsin River Falls.

-Charles Hinkle, Gardener, joined the staff full-time in 1998.
+Charles Hinkle, Gardener, joined the staff in 1998.
 Previously, he was a gardener at Friends Hospital in Philadelphia.
 He holds a B.S. in horticulture from Temple University.

 Susan McGinley graduated with a B.S. in Horticulture from Temple University, Ambler, and a B.S. degree from Cabrini College in Radnor, PA.
 Before joining the horticulture staff at the Scott Arboretum in 2001, Susan worked as a research biologist, and gardened at Chanticleer in Wayne, PA, Smith & Hawken in Rosemont, PA; and with Laurie Humphrey’s landscape design and maintenance firm in Haverford.
 Susan completed an internship at the Tyler Arboretum in Media, PA.

 Dale Nemec, Gardener, has been with the staff since 2004.
 He comes to the Arboretum with a wealth of experience including as Grounds Maintenance Coordinator at Friends Hospital in Philadelphia for more than 20 years and horticulturist at Villanova University for a year.
 In 1999, he earned a Bachelor’s degree in landscape architecture from Temple University.